Casey Braxton

 Casey Braxton is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Lincoln Younes.
 Casey made his first on-screen appearance on 17 February 2011.
 Younes was about to go travelling when he auditioned for the role of Casey.
 He changed his plans upon winning the role.
 In late 2010 the Seven Network began airing trailers for a new trio of characters known as "The River Boys".
 The trio consist of Casey and his older half-brothers Darryl (Steve Peacocke) and Heath Braxton (Dan Ewing).
 The River Boys arrive in Summer Bay from neighbouring town Mangrove River.
 Casey is characterised as being a "modern day Rebel Without a Cause"; who is intelligent and unsure about what he wants out of life.
 Younes has described him as the "epitome of teenage angst".
 The River Boys cause trouble in Summer Bay and producers were inspired by Koby Abberton's Bra Boys in the creation process.
 Casey is portrayed as wanting to distance himself from their bad reputation; but his anger issues often mar his attempts.

 Casey is the first of the Braxton brothers to build friendships with established characters.
 He also begins a relationship with Ruby Buckton (Rebecca Breeds).
 Younes was later required for filming of the television series Tangle; producers then devised an exit storyline to accommodate his temporary departure.
 The storyline consists of Casey succumbing to the bad reputation of the River Boys when he commits an arson attack against an adversary of the Braxton's.
 Casey was sentenced to time in juvenile detention and was given early release upon his return to the series.
 Casey and the rest of the River Boys have been well received by viewers.
 Critics also welcomed their inclusion in the series.
 Series producer Lucy Addario said that the response from fans had been "utterly overwhelming".
-However, Bree Hoskin of Gaydar Radio felt that Casey has been overshadowed by his brothers and a poll ran by Inside Soap indicated that Casey was not as popular as Darryl.
+However, Bree Hoskin of Gaydar Radio felt that Casey has been overshadowed by his brothers and a poll run by Inside Soap indicated that Casey was not as popular as Darryl.
 Younes announced his intentions to leave Home and Away in March 2014 and Casey made his final appearance on 16 September 2014.